tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

       exclude: [foo, bar]

 In the above block of code, a ``CheckValidMin`` check is run all variables except variables named "foo" and "bar".
-This QC check requires the "valid_range" attribute on all variables running through it in the dataset.yaml file.
+This QC check requires the "valid_min" attribute on all variables running through it in the dataset.yaml file.

 The two built-in handlers specified here remove failues (``RemoveFailedValues``) that